What is Epilepsy?

 • Avoid alcohol

-• Wear a medical alert bracelet in case of emergency personnel knows how to treat you correctly.
+• Wear a medical alert bracelet in case of emergency personnel know how to treat you correctly.